Act of terror: J-K Police on killing of Army jawan in Budgam | Law-Order

 - India

-The killing of Territorial Army soldier Sameer Ahmad Malla, whose body was found in an orchard in Budgam district of Jammu and Kashmir, was a ''terror'' act and a militant associate of Lashkar-e-Taiba (LeT) involved in the crime has been arrested, police said on Monday.
+The killing of Territorial Army soldier Sameer Ahmad Malla, whose body was found in an orchard in Jammu and Kashmir's Budgam district, was a ''terror'' act and a militant associate of Lashkar-e-Taiba (LeT) involved in the crime has been arrested, police said on Monday.

 Malla was found dead on Thursday, three days after he had gone missing.

-Malla, held guilty in 2019 by a court-martial along with his company commander Major Leetul Gogoi for ''fraternizing'' with a local woman and ''being away from the place of duty while in the operational area'', had gone missing from his village Lokipora in Khag area on last Monday.
+Malla, held guilty in 2019 by a court martial along with his company commander Major Leetul Gogoi for ''fraternising'' with a local woman and ''being away from the place of duty while in operational area'', had gone missing from his village Lokipora in Khag area on last Monday.

 The IGP had on Thursday said the police were investigating the case from all angles.